 Thompson+Hanson’s plans for an Urban Farm and Gardens did not meet the requirements of the UV-T.

-Let’s take a look the the current Comprehensive Plan, which often seems to rule decisions on zoning ordinances.
-Chapter 5 Commercial Area Development & Enhancement (pg 85 of the pdf).
+Let’s take a look at the current Comprehensive Plan, which often seems to rule decisions on zoning ordinances.
+Chapter 5 Commercial Area Development & Enhancement (pg 85 of the pdf) is important.
 Find links to the Comprehensive Plan and to Chapter 5 of the Plan at the end of this article.

 - The Uptown Houston/River Oaks scenario is now a Walmart, some fast food places, a hotel and Microcenter, also in Houston.

 - Next comes the City Center, now the UV-D,

 - From the first paragraph: …”encourage significant reinvestment (e.g., by setting quality standards, establishing a more walkable setting, addressing area aesthetics in terms of streetscape and signage, providing public parking, and exploring public/private partnership opportunities.).
 Were H-E-B and the ‘ornamental streetscape’ the response to that suggestion?
 H-E-B’s store would have spanned the old CCD-1 and CCD-2 zoning districts and violated the zoning.

 - There never seemed to be a willingness by the City to offer mini-grants to existing commercial property and business owners to help finance improvements (pg 5.17).
 And there was plenty of parking available for the public in business parking lots.

 - Within a year of the rezoning in 2014 H-E-B presented plans for their new store at 5106 Bissonnet.

 - The authors of this Comp Plan seemed concerned about the lack of residential development and multi-family in the downtown area.
 Why?
 Haven’t we always offered single-family residential areas, rather than apartments, as a haven from the madding crowd?